Gluten Free Fudgy Avocado Double Chocolate Chip Cookies

 Using a food processor, add the avocado meat and puree until smooth and creamy.
 You might have to scrap the sides down as you go with a spatula.

-Add the coconut oil mixture, or butter, to your avocado puree, then the chocolate syrup, vanilla extract, eggs, monk fruit sweetener and coconut sugar.
+Add the chocolate syrup, vanilla extract, chia eggs, date sugar.
 Blend until smooth, scraping down the sides to fully incorporate all the ingredients.
+With the food processor going, slowly add in the espresso water mixture.
+Scrape down the sides once incorporated.

-In a large bowl, whisk together the almond flour, Gluten Free flour, cocoa powder, salt, baking powder and chocolate chips.
+In a large bowl, sift together the almond flour, Gluten Free flour, cocoa powder, salt, baking powder and chocolate chips.
 Make a well in the center.

 Carefully, pour the avocado mixture to your flour mixture.
 Use the spatula to combine all the ingredients, but don't over mix the batter.
 It's ok if there are some small bits of cocoa that haven't been fully blended.

-Bake for about 12-14 minutes.
-When they are done, they will have cracks all over the top.
+Bake for about 10-12 minutes.
+When they are done, they will have cracks all over the top and be golden on the bottom.

 Repeat this process until your batter is all gone.